Parsing and evaluating problems¶

 DiscreteRepresentation).

-to polars expression.
-This allows any Python-based solver to evaluate the
+problem are parsed to polars expressions.
+This allows any Python-based solver

-problem with given decision variable values.
-The polars evaluator currently
+to evaluate the problem with given decision variable values.
+The polars

-Higher dimensions on the decision variables are not supported.
+TensorVariables (vectors).
+Higher dimensions on the decision variables are not

 defined by decision and objective vector pairs.
 When the problem is then